-I recently had a chance to test out the newest Casio Pathfinder, which is one of the most popular rugged multi-function outdoor/sports quartz timepieces on the market.
-It features many useful functions, such as a digital compass, altimeter, thermometer, barometer.
-The analog/digital display is powered by a solar powered quartz movement.
-Plus, it has a 6-Band Atomic timekeeping, which automatically sets itself using the nearest atomic clock (needs to be within 1,800 miles of 1 of the world’s 6 atomic clocks).
+Recently I had a chance to test out the newest Casio Pathfinder, which is one of the most popular rugged multi-function outdoor/sports quartz timepieces on the market.
+It features many useful functions, such as a digital compass, altimeter, thermometer, and barometer.
+The analog/digital display is powered by a solar-powered quartz movement.
+Plus, it has 6-Band Atomic timekeeping, which automatically sets itself using the nearest atomic clock (needs to be within 1,800 miles of 1 of the world’s 6 atomic clocks).

 Since the Casio Pathfinder is made for demanding conditions, and because it has features like an altimeter, I figured it would be great if I drove up the Loveland Pass, in Colorado, to test out the Pathfinder (pictures from the trip are shown above).
 Some of the pictures did not come in as clearly as I would have liked, mainly due to poor weather conditions.

 I live in Denver, CO (which is at about 5,280 ft) and the day I left for Loveland, CO it was 55 degrees and very sunny in Denver, but as I got closer and closer to Loveland Pass, the temperature kept dropping, and once I reached the top of the pass, at 12,260 ft, the temperature was 22 degrees, which is cold and to be expected.
 But it was the cloud cover, snow, and strong winds that I did not expect, and created less than ideal photography conditions.